jplhomer/superflare/packages/superflare/docs/scheduled-tasks.md

 ## Testing Scheduled Tasks

-To test your scheduled tasks, can open a browser visit `/__scheduled`.
+To test your scheduled tasks, open a browser and visit `/__scheduled`.
 This will fire the `scheduled` function of your worker entrypoint.